 - Choose the Clear Print Area option.

-Our article continues below with additional information and pictures for each of these steps.
+Our article continues below with additional information on clearing the print area in Excel, including pictures of these steps.

-Stop Excel 2010 From Printing a Specified Print Area
+How to Stop Excel 2010 From Printing a Specified Print Area (Guide with Pictures)

 Designating a print area in Excel 2010 is very helpful when you have a large spreadsheet and only periodically need to print a specific part of it.
 You do not need to remember to change your printer settings whenever you create a copy of the spreadsheet, and you can configure all of your page layout settings so that the spreadsheet prints to fit on a set number of pages.
 But when that print area changes and you need to remove the settings, you can clear the print area in Excel 2010.

 Step 1: Open the Excel document with the set print area that you want to clear.